Commonwealth Arena and Sir Chris Hoy Velodrome

 The Commonwealth Arena and Sir Chris Hoy Velodrome, known for sponsorship reasons as the Emirates Arena, is an indoor arena and velodrome in Dalmarnock, Glasgow, Scotland.
 Built for the 2014 Commonwealth Games, these venues hosted the badminton and track cycling events.
-Situated opposite Celtic Park in the East End of Glasgow, the complex is the headquarters of Sportscotland and Scottish Cycling.
+Situated opposite Celtic Park in the East End of Glasgow, the complex is also the headquarters of Scottish Cycling.

 History

 It was built on a 12.5 hectare site at a cost of £113 million.
 The construction work took place between 2009 and 2012.
 The venue opened in October 2012.

 In September 2017, neighbours Celtic F.C. had plans approved for the construction of a hotel complex within their land, situated directly across the road from the arena and velodrome.

 Indoor arena

 The Indoor Arena has a capacity of 6,500 and during the Commonwealth Games it had twelve badminton courts in three indoor sports halls.
 The arena has a hydraulically lifted 200m indoor running track that hosted the Aviva International Match, which will move from Kelvin Hall.

-At the start of the 2012–13 British Basketball League season the Glasgow Rocks moved from the Kelvin Hall to the new arena.
-With their opening game against traditional arch-rivals Newcastle Eagles selling out.
+At the start of the 2012–13 British Basketball League season the Glasgow Rocks moved from the Kelvin Hall to the new arena, with their opening game against traditional arch-rivals Newcastle Eagles selling out.
 With 1,500 extra floor seats around the arena's running track, it became the largest arena of any club in the British Basketball League at the time, and on 8 November 2012 it was announced by the League that the arena would become the venue for the final of the BBL Trophy.

-In 2015 the Great Britain Davis Cup team played the United States in the first round and Australia in the Semi-final at the 2015 Davis Cup, featuring top British player and world number three Andy Murray.
+In 2015 the Great Britain Davis Cup team played the United States in the first round and Australia in the semi-final stage at the 2015 Davis Cup, featuring top British player and world number three Andy Murray.
 The arena capacity was expanded to 8,200 for the semi-final to comply with requirements for the Davis Cup.
 Great Britain played again at the arena for the 2016 Davis Cup semifinals.

-The arena was the main venue for the 2019 European Athletics Indoor Championships.
+The arena was the main venue for the 2019 European Athletics Indoor Championships and the 2024 World Athletics Indoor Championships.